NoraTheTurtle/nora_25/navigation/about.md

 ![coroline]({{site.baseurl}}/images/coroline.webp)

-### And im supper excited to learn more about coding through CSP!
+### I took CSSE last year and im supper excited to learn more about coding through CSP this year!